extratone/bilge/redirection.md

 - [**/call**](https://davidblue.wtf/call), Redirects to an itty.bitty link that serves a `tel:` URL to my personal phone number.
 - [**/capture**](https://davidblue.wtf/capture), Redirects to the WTF documentation page for my Comprehensive Capture Shortcut.
 - [**/casenet**](https://davidblue.wtf/casenet), Look me up on Case.net!
+- [**/checklist**](https://davidblue.wtf/checklist), Redirects to the WTF documentation page for my conversion of FedEx Virtual's Live Aircraft Checklist.
 - [**/church**](https://davidblue.wtf/church), Redirects to the WTF documentation page for my *If you scared, go to church* Apple Music playlist.
 - [**/codenames**](https://davidblue.wtf/codenames), Redirects to the WTF index page of iPhone OS/iOS Development Codenames.
 - [**/columbiamobot**](https://davidblue.wtf/columbiamobot), Redirects to the WTF documentation page for the Columbia MO Telegram Bot.